One to one tutor

-Please note, during this time when all in person programming is closed, TLG will waiver the $25 Laubach training fee.
-We appreciate tutors are tutoring from home using their internet and/or phone costs and sadly TLG cannot reimburse this.
-It is due to this that we are temporarily wavering the Laubach training costs.
+We appreciate tutors are tutoring from home using their internet and/or phone costs and sadly TLG cannot reimburse those costs.

 Time and commitment

-Commitment and responsibility varies with each volunteer position.
+Commitment and responsibility vary with each volunteer position.

 Here are the steps you will take to become an Adult Literacy Tutor:

-- Download, print and complete the TLG Volunteer Application Form.
+- Download and complete the TLG Volunteer Application Form.

-- Send the form to our Outreach Coordinator, Marilena Benak.
+- Send the form to Stuart Oakley, our Outreach Coordinator The Literacy Group

 - Complete the training.